Avalanche vs. Kraken: Betting Trends, Odds, Advanced Stats

 Avalanche Betting Insights

-- Colorado and its opponent have gone over 6.5 combined goals in five of 11 games this season.
+- In seven games this season, Colorado and its opponent have combined for more than 6.5 goals.

 Avalanche vs Kraken Additional Info